Click Here to:

 Interpreting or truly understanding waterfront property sales can sometimes be an interesting proposition.
 And, buying, selling and valuing waterfront property has lots of Very “Unique Twists and Turns.”

 Sounds a bit cliché doesn’t it?
 But, we track and analyze every waterfront listing for sale and closed transaction, so we know that buying or selling waterfront real estate is truly a unique and most times, complex transaction!

-Whether you are a buyer or a seller of waterfront property, it is very important that you understand all the nuances and have a complete understanding of how waterfront property is valued and what the local sales trends are today.
+Whether you are a buyer or a seller of waterfront property or a current owner just wondering how things are selling, it is very important that you understand all the nuances and have a complete understanding of how waterfront property is valued and what the local sales trends are today.

 Recently, a very nice piece of vacant land, with perfect sand lake bottom, sold for $370,000 after being listed for $679,000 just 18 months earlier.
 Back in 2012, this same parcel of land sold for $610,000.
 Why did it recently sell for such a low price?

 Waterfront Buyers – Click Here – to receive your custom written Waterfront Buyers' Guide which could save you lots of money and help prevent future headaches

 Last year, a very nice waterfront property was listed for sale on the Waupaca Chain O' Lakes in the mid $600,000 range.
 It sold immediately.
 Was it underpriced?
 Another waterfront property sold very recently for in the mid to upper $900,000 range but, was originally listed for close to a million and a half dollars.
 Did it sell for a fair price – why or why not?

 We analyze all area waterfront transactions – so you do not have to, and as a result, have informed opinions backed up by analytic research.
 The answers to the above three questions are relatively long so, if you are a waterfront buyer or seller please contact me for some hopefully valuable thoughts.